iPhone users will receive iOS 15 update on Sep 20

-San Francisco, Sep 15 (IANS) Cupertino-based tech giant Apple has announced that the iPhone users will be able to update to iOS 15 on September 20.
+San Francisco: Cupertino-based tech giant Apple has announced that the iPhone users will be able to update to iOS 15 on September 20.

 The company first unveiled iOS 15 earlier this year at its Worldwide Developers Conference.